IsaccRojas/Bot/README.md

 ![Custom command example.](https://i.imgur.com/qZhsXpD.png)

-The text field uses a `\[digit]` formatting, that allows you to specify a number between 0-9 in which parameters to the command will be emplaced. `\1` refers to the 1st parameter, `\2` refers to the 2nd parameter, etc. `\0` refers to user of the command.
+The text field uses a `\[digit]` escape sequence formatting, that allows you to specify a number between 0-9 in which parameters to the command will be emplaced. `\1` refers to the 1st parameter, `\2` refers to the 2nd parameter, etc. `\0` refers to user of the command.

 Multiple images can be specified by separating them with commas, and one will be randomly selected, e.g.: